Washington HOA Heat Pump Rights (2026)

 ## What the statute says

 **Washington Revised Code 64.90.580** (Heat pump installation rights).
-An association cannot prohibit an owner from installing a heat pump on individually owned property; heat pumps (including air source, ground source, and mini-split systems) are explicitly protected under WUCIOA (RCW 64.90.580), which since January 1, 2026 governs all Washington common interest communities for this purpose (the former RCW 64.38.180 was repealed on that date); this protection reflects Washington's clean energy policy encouraging electrification of heating.
+An association cannot prohibit an owner from installing a heat pump on individually owned property; heat pumps (including air source, ground source, and mini-split systems) are explicitly protected under WUCIOA (RCW 64.90.580), which since January 1, 2026 governs all Washington common interest communities for this purpose (the former RCW 64.38.180 is effective only until that date); this protection reflects Washington's clean energy policy encouraging electrification of heating.
 The association may impose reasonable restrictions on the placement, screening, and noise standards for heat pump equipment on owner-controlled property; it may require that exterior equipment meet reasonable aesthetic standards provided it does not effectively prohibit installation.

 ## Washington HOA heat pumps: common questions